 Medium-Term Incentives - Performance Share Units Long-Term Incentives - Stock Options Grant Determination Awards are generally related to the base salaries of the NEOs and to the contributions that the NEOs have made to Lifeco and to its major operating subsidiaries, as well as their expected future impact on company performance.
 Awards are generally related to the base salaries of the NEOs and to the contributions that the NEOs have made to Lifeco and to its major operating subsidiaries, as well as their expected future impact on company performance.
-Number of Units Granted ^[1] Based on the dollar value of the award and the volume-weighted average share price on the TSX for the five trading days immediately preceding the grant date. · · · · · · · · · · · · · · · · · · · Performance Period 3 years Up to 10 years Vesting Period 100% vests after 3 years Options granted prior to January 1, 2019: 20% vests per year over 5 years.
-Options granted on or after January 1, 2019: 50% vests after three years and 50% vests after four years.
-Value at Payout The number of PSUs may be adjusted at the time of vesting based on a performance factor, which reflects performance outcomes over a multi-year period (see below for more information), as well as changes in the price of Common Shares and notional dividends credited over the performance period.
+Number of Units Granted ^[1] Based on the dollar value of the award and the average closing share price on the TSX for the five trading days immediately preceding the grant date.
+Based on the dollar value of the award and the average closing share price on the TSX for the five trading days immediately preceding the grant date and an estimated compensation value based primarily on the Black-Scholes option pricing model.
+Performance Period 3 years.
+Up to 10 years.
+Vesting Period 100% vests after 3 years.
+50% vests after three years and 50% vests after four years. $\ensuremath{^{[2]}}$ Value at Payout The number of PSUs may be adjusted at the time of vesting based on a performance factor, which reflects performance outcomes over a multi-year period (see below for more information), as well as changes in the price of Common Shares and notional dividends credited over the performance period.
 The number of awards vested can range from 0% to 150%, or in the case of Mr. Murphy, 50% to 250%, of the number granted as a result of the application of the performance factor.
 Changes in the price of Common Shares.

-[1] Beginning with awards granted in 2024, the number of units granted will be based on the value of the award and the average closing share price (rather than volume-weighted average share price) on the TSX for the five trading days immediately preceding the grant date.
+[1] For awards granted prior to 2024, the number of units granted was based on the value of the award and the volume-weighted average share price on the TSX for the five trading days immediately preceding the grant date.